drakesvoboda/RL-QWOP/README.md

 Run `pip install ./gym-qwop/` to install the gym environment.

 The default environment (`qwop-v0`) returns observations representing the position and angle of each of the runners limbs.
-`frame-qwop-v0` returns observations as the pixel data of the current frame of the game. `multi-frame-qwop-v0` also the previous three frames as observations.
+`frame-qwop-v0` returns observations as the pixel data of the current frame of the game. `multi-frame-qwop-v0` uses three sequential frames as the observation.

-Since we have modeled the environment as a gym environment, we can use openai's implementation of many popular RL algorithms.
+Since we have implemented the environment as a gym environment, we can use existing implementations of many popular RL algorithms to train an agent.

-Running `python run-gym.py` will train a model using one of openai's algorithms.
+Running `python run-gym.py` will train a model using one of openai's implementations.

 ## Proximal Policy Optimization

-The `./RLQWOP` directory contains a customized implementation of the proximal policy optimization algorithm.
+The `./RLQWOP` directory contains a custom implementation of the proximal policy optimization algorithm.
 My implementation borrows much from [openai's spinning up implementation of PPO](https://spinningup.openai.com/en/latest/algorithms/ppo.html#) with a modified strategy to parallelize training using OpenMPI.

 In my implementation, several actor processes maintain their own copy of the model and gather experiences from a locally simulated environment.
 Each actor adds their experiences to a shared replay buffer.
 A single learner process does gradient updates from the experiences stored in the replay buffer.
 After updating the model, the learner distributes the model's parameters back to each actor.